 He is seen to be the victim of his own misconduct and “one should not weep over it”.
 Usually, claims such as these would be struck out.

-However this case, putting it another way if both sides have their ability to adduce evidence removed because of their misconduct one falls back on the principle that the case is decided on the basis that the party on whom the burden of proof lay has failed to satisfy that burden.
+Putting it another way: if both sides have their ability to adduce evidence removed because of their misconduct, one falls back on the principle that the case is decided on the basis that the party on whom the burden of proof lies, and whether they have failed to satisfy that burden.

 Then there were the sanctions for the perjury.